How to Stop iPhone Calendar Spam

 Again, don’t decline or accept these invites.
 Get rid of these events by following these steps instead.

-Removing Calendar Spam in iOS 14.6 or Later
+Removing Calendar Spam in iOS 16 or Later

-If you’re accidentally subscribed to a spam calendar, open the calendar app and tap one of the unwanted events.
+If you’re accidentally subscribed to a spam calendar, open the Calendar app and tap one of the unwanted events.
 Scroll to the bottom of the screen and tap Unsubscribe from this Calendar.
 Confirm your choice by tapping Unsubscribe.
 All the events from that sender should disappear from your calendar.

 Removing Calendar Spam in Earlier iOS Versions

-1. Launch the settings app.
+1. Open the Settings app.

-2. Tap Calendar, then Accounts. iOS 13 users will tap Passwords & Accounts and then tap Accounts.
+2. Tap Calendar, then tap Accounts.

 How to Prevent Spam